 Funding and payment model

 APNK operates on a sustainable cost-sharing model between the National Library and local councils, with the National Library covering the majority of costs.
-Total costs for each region are calculated at a rate per head of population, based on 2018 census estimates.
+Total costs for each district are calculated at a rate per head of population, based on 2018 census estimates.

 The council are responsible for all installation costs relating to Wi-Fi Access Points (WAPs).

 When councils join APNK, they sign an agreement that covers all relevant terms of the arrangement.
 The current agreement period runs to 2025.
 There is an option of leaving APNK in 2022 with no exit penalties.